NickStrupat/Equality/README.md

 }
 ```

-NOTE: `Class.Equals/GetHashCode` and `Struct.Equals/GetHashCode` both do the proper null reference checks, `ReferenceEquals` calls and type checking before going into the member-by-member comparison
+NOTE: `Class.Equals/GetHashCode` and `Struct.Equals/GetHashCode` both do the proper null reference checks, `ReferenceEquals` short-cut calls and type checking before going into the member-by-member comparison.
+We even have a **super special** `Struct.ReferenceEquals<T>(ref T x, ref T y) for all your optimization dreams!

-IEnumerables can be compared by instance or by structure.
-Instance comparison simply calls `.Equals()` on the object, whereas structural comparison will compare elements of simple IEnumerables (Arrays, ILists), keys and values of dictionaries, call `StructuralComparisons.StructuralEqualityComparer` if the type implements it, and will fall back to `SequenceEquals` if those specializations aren't available.
+`IEnumerable`s can be compared by instance or by structure.
+Instance comparison simply calls `.Equals()` on the object, whereas structural comparison will compare elements of the `IEnumerables`. `IEnumerable`s (`Array`s and `IList`s) are compared by element, `IDictionary`s are compared by keys then values, `IStructuralEquatable`s are compared by calling `StructuralComparisons.StructuralEqualityComparer`, and all other `IEnumerable`s will fall back to `SequenceEquals` if those specializations aren't available.

 ###TODO